Flu Vaccination season winter 2018/19

 Flu Vaccination for Children

-This is a nasal flu (no needles!) and will be available at the beginning of October 2017.
-Clinics will be advertised nearer the time
+This is a nasal flu (no needles!) and will be available from autumn 2018.

-This will be held, as usual, as an enjoyable walk-in Flu Vaccination Clinic session from 9.00 – 12.00 Saturday 30 September 2017 in the Old School Hall.
-Appointments for adults and children will be set up at the surgery after the flu clinic so please ask for details at reception from week commencing 2 October 2017.
+This will be held, as usual, as an enjoyable walk-in Flu Vaccination Clinic session from 9.00 – 12.00 Saturday 6 October 2018 in the Old School Hall.
+It is for eligible patients registered at Almondsbury Surgery only.
+Appointments for adults and children will be set up at the surgery after the flu clinic so please ask for details at reception from week commencing 8 October 2018.

 For information, the ‘at risk’ groups we recommend receive vaccination are:

 Diabetes, Asthma (using oral steroids or a steroid inhaler), Stroke, Chronic Lung, Heart, Liver or Kidney disease.
 Patients taking immunosuppressive drugs, including chemotherapy and sole main Carers of vulnerable patients are also eligible.

 In addition Pregnant patients are advised to be vaccinated against flu and have a Pertussis (whooping cough) booster.

 Travellers to some parts of the world ie Africa are also advised to be vaccinated.